mainmatter/rust-python-interoperability/book/src/03_multithreading/00_introduction.md

 # Multithreading

-Up until now, we've kept things quite simple: all our code was designed for sequential execution, on both the Python and Rust side.\
+Up until now, we've kept things quite simple: all our code was designed for sequential execution, on both the Python and Rust side.
-It's time to spice things up a bit and explore concurrency!
+It's time to spice things up a bit and explore concurrency[^scope]!

-In particular, we want to look at:

-- How to run multithreaded routines in Rust, with Python code waiting for them to finish
-- How to perform some processing in Rust, while allowing Python code to perform other tasks in the meantime
-- How we can synchronize across threads in Rust, keeping Python's GIL in mind

-We'll limit our exploration to threads and processes, without venturing into the realm of `async`/`await`.
+We won't dive straight into Rust this time.\
+We'll start by solving a few parallel processing problems in Python, to get a feel for both Python's multiprocessing and multithreading modules.
+Once we have a good grasp of how they work, we'll port our solutions over to Rust.

 ## Threads and processes

-Throughout this chapter we'll often refer to **threads** and **processes**.\
+Throughout this chapter we'll often mention **threads** and **processes**.\
 Let's make sure we're all on the same page about what these terms mean before moving on.

 ### Processes